| Fairs & Festival

 On the Chovoth day, in the morning or evening, a clay idol of Ganapati

 is brought home.
-Before that a matov (pavilion
+Before that a matov (pa

 or pandal) is prepared with bunches of betel nut, coconut, bananas